 “It made me hate the way we humans hate each other”, says Salman on his very painful yet transformative first hand experience of the Yezidi genocide.

 Salman’s father passed away when he was only 5, during the height of the Iraq war that began in 2003.
 He lives with his mother, grandfather, 3 brothers and 1 sister in Iraq’s Kurdistan, after migrating from unstable and dangerous situations in Sinjar to Duhok in Iraq, surviving the Yezidi genocide.
-In 2015, ISIS’s siege sparked the first US airstrikes against the terrorist group in Iraq, where thousands were trapped without food, water or shelter.
-The situation forced many Yazidis flee to the Kurdistan region.
+In 2015, ISIS’s siege sparked the first US airstrikes against the terrorist group in Iraq, where thousands were trapped without food, water or shelter in 500C heat.
+The situation forced the Yazidis flee through a safe corridor through Syria to the autonomous Iraqi Kurdistan region.
 Many studies found that children were disproportionately affected by the genocide and the displacement.
 Salman’s family was also among these displaced people, who moved to Duhok in Kurdistan from Sinjar (also called Shingal).
 The physical and psychological toll of the horrifying violence Salman saw had a deep impact on his mind.

 In an attempt to move on from the painful memories and do his bit to improve the situation at the IDP camps, Salman worked a lot in the community.
 He managed to get a 2-room space and some books, and opened a library in September 2017, which he called the Paris Library.
 The library was first of its kind in the region, where he rented and sold books.
 He promoted it on social media and sold books on Facebook and Instagram.
 Salman received a “Knowledge award” by the Kurdish Government for opening the first library in the whole area.
 He is brilliant academically as well, and has received many accolades, including certificates for completing courses in English, French, Computer learning at a local learning centre.

 We strongly value diversity beyond nationalities and encourage students to apply regardless of their parents’ ability to pay.
-We extend our sincere gratitude to parents and teachers of students at UWC Mahindra College, who jointly supported this endeavour of making it possible for Anita from Nepal, who graduated last year and Salman from Iraq this year.
-With your continued support, Salman can continue his UWC education, and can channel his great enthusiasm and perseverance towards greater social change.
+We extend our sincere gratitude to parents and teachers of students at UWC Mahindra College, who jointly supported this endeavour of making it possible for Anita from Nepal, who graduated this year.
+With your continued support, Salman too can benefit from a UWC education, and can channel his great enthusiasm and perseverance towards greater social change.